VeronicaG24/Assignment2_exp/README.md

 Simulation videos
 ----------------------
-You can see the video of the simulation:
+The video presented here demonstrates a portion of our project's functionality within a simulated environment (Gazebo):

  <img source src="simulation_video.mp4" alt="video showing the bahaviour of a real Rosbot" width=800>